rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 ['__init__', '__module__', '__qualname__']
 ```

-You can access the `__attrs_ordered__` attribute from both class `A` and the instance of class `A`.
+You can access the `__attrs_ordered__` attribute from both class `A` and an instance of class `A`.
 Try removing the `sorted()` function inside the `__new__()` method of the metaclass and see what happens!

 ### Creating Singleton Class

 In OOP term, a singleton class is a class that can have only one object (an instance of the class) at a time.

-After first time, if you try to instantiate the Singleton class, the new variable will also points to the first instance created.
-So whatever modifications you do to any variable inside the class through any instance, it affects the variable of the single instance created and is visible if you access that variable through any variable of that class type defined.
+After the first time, if you try to instantiate a Singleton class, it will basically return the same instance of the class that was created before.
+So any modifications done to this apparantly new instance will mutate the original instance since they're basically the same instance.

 ```python
 class Singleton(type):